projectcalico/calico/docs/source/api-proposal.rst

       indicating when the heartbeat was issued.

-Each Calico network has a single ``aclheartbeat`` subscription running between the ACL manager and all the Felices.
+Each Calico network has a single ``aclheartbeat`` subscription running between the ACL manager and all the Felixes.
 This subscription never has ACLs published on it.
 Instead, every 30 seconds the ACL manager publishes a single heartbeat message.